-Critical theory and neo-Marxism do not think the hidden curriculum is a good thing.
+Critical theory and neo-Marxism do not think the HC is a good thing.

-These people are concerned that the hidden curriculum enables powerful people to hold on to and reinforce their power over others.
+These people are concerned that the HC enables powerful people to hold on to and reinforce their power over others.

-Two of the most widely cited contemporary theorists of the hidden curriculum are:
+Two of the most widely cited contemporary theorists of the HC are: